nuxeo/FunkLoad/README.txt

     charts.
   - http error summary list

-* Easy test customization using configuration file or command line options.
+* Easy test customization using a configuration file or command line options.

-* Easy test creation using TestMaker_ / maxq_ recorder, you can use your web browser and produce a FunkLoad_ test automatically.
+* Easy test creation using TestMaker_ / maxq_ recorder, so you can use your web browser and produce a FunkLoad_ test automatically.

-* Provide web assertion helpers.
+* Provides web assertion helpers.

-* Provide a funkload.CPSTestCase to ease Zope_ and Nuxeo_ CPS_ testing.
+* Provides a funkload.CPSTestCase to ease Zope_ and Nuxeo_ CPS_ testing.

 * Easy to use, see examples in the demo_ folder.